 However, investing in a TIPS mutual fund carries risks.
 Changes in interest rates can cause the value of TIPS bonds within a fund to lose value.
 And when fund investors see their investments going the wrong way, they often head for the exits en masse.
 The fund manager is then forced to sell securities at precisely the wrong time -- when they're losing money -- creating even more losses for those long-term investors who stay in the fund.

-This year hasn't been a stellar year for TIPS funds.
-Through the end of the third quarter of 2013, they lost an average of 6.3 percent year to date, according to Morningstar.
+This year wasn't bad for TIPS funds.
+Through August 2014, the inflation-protected bond category returned an average of 5.2 percent year to date, according to Morningstar.

 Buying individual TIPS